FREQUENTLY ASKED QUESTION (FAQ's)

 How dirty is the job likely to be ?

-I seal my sheet to the fireplace with tape before sweeping the chimney and I use a large vacuum machine to take up all the soot.
+We seal my the fireplace with tape before sweeping the chimney and then use a large vacuum machine to take up all the soot.

 What area does your service cover ?